Frequently Asked Questions (and the answers) for MFA applicants

 • Fine Arts: Painting, Drawing, Printmaking, and Sculpture

-• Visual Design: Digital Media, Graphic Design, Illustration, Photography, and Typography
+• Visual Design: Digital Media, Graphic Design, Illustration, and Photography

 From this page, use the navigation bar on the left to search for further information about specific areas.